tiagoquin/mlg20-pw3/README.md

 # Practical work 03 - Speaker recognition using Neural Networks and Supervised Learning

-## Questions: point 1 et 2
+## Questions: points 1 and 2

-We answered the question in the notebook `Answers to questions.ipynb`
+We answered the questions in the notebook `Answers to questions.ipynb`

 ## Goal